cyborgwastaken/cyborgwastaken/README.md

 ### 🔒 ChronoVault
 A Blockchain-based Time-Locked Vault
 > This project features time-locked encrypted messages based on emotional, time, and geo triggers.
-I lowered the gas deployment by 22% through Solidity bytecode optimization.

 ---